In this post, we will see how to update the version of Raspbian installed on our Raspberry Pi when a new version of the operating system is available.

 rpi-update

-Although at first glance this may seem like the “normal” command, it is very important to emphasize that this command installs the latest version of Raspbian available, including the unstable test versions.
-Therefore, in general, it is not recommended to use this command to update Raspbian or we can turn our Raspberry Pi into a brick, and have to reinstall everything from scratch.
+Although at first glance it may seem that this is the “normal” command, it is very important to emphasize that this command installs the latest available version of Raspbian, including unstable test versions.
+Therefore, in general, it is not recommended to use this command to update Raspbian or we could turn our Raspberry Pi into a brick, forcing us to reinstall everything from scratch.

 Recover Original Firmware

-If at any time you have tried to update Raspbian, and have had the bad luck to have an error, as long as we can start a command console, we can recover the original firmware with the following command:
+If at any time you have tried to update Raspbian and have had the misfortune of encountering an error, as long as we can start a command console, we can recover the original firmware with the following command:

-If this does not work, you know, brick.
+If this doesn’t work, well, you know, brick.
 We will have to reinstall the operating system from scratch and start over from the beginning.